 Due to the cooler temperatures present in the fall, your grass will have much less competition from weeds, insects, and diseases.
 This ensures that your lawn will be able to use the maximum amount of nutrients possible from a regular fall feeding.

-Another advantage to a fall feeding is that you are preparing your lawn for the harsh conditions of the following summer, ensuring that you will have less problems.
-Even during the dormant months of winter your lawn’s root systems are continuing to grow.
+Another advantage of a fall feeding is that you are preparing your lawn for the harsh conditions of the following summer, ensuring that you will have fewer problems.
+Even during the dormant months of winter, your lawn’s root systems are continuing to grow.
 The nutrients provided by a fall feeding will help these roots develop thicker and deeper, while at the same time storing carbohydrates that can be released in the spring to produce the lush, green color that we all crave in our lawns.

 Follow the recommended application rate of any fertilizer when applying to lawns and read all instructions thoroughly before applying to your lawn.
 Meadows Farms recommends fertilizing in September and then again six to eight weeks after the first fall application before the onset of the winter months.